mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 How can you do your best?
 To do your best is with great determination you have to make a choice, from moment to moment.
 At that time, it’s beautiful.
 The more your life is clear or humble or modest, or very compassionate, the more you realize the weak points which your being possesses.
 At that time, it’s very difficult to do your best by yourself.

-So finally, we have to have something you can depend on.
+So finally, we have to have something we can depend on.
 That is a teaching, mentioned by Jesus Christ, mentioned by Buddha Shakyamuni, mentioned by Dogen – taught by great persons who existed in the past.
 Temporarily, why don’t you open your mind to listen, to depend on [a] teaching?

 Well, [today] I will explain that Dogen’s point is always focusing on actual practice.

 #### 9:46